techy1999/BlogFrontend/README.md

 4. Delete all the file.
 5. Drag and drop all files of build in s3 bucket
 6. deployment is done.

+Follow steps for branching - issue - #2